-ITS continues to develop and maintain a repository of instructional help documents and demonstration videos on the college's website.
-The Instructor Support and Resources resource can be accessed at https://easternwv.edu/faculty-and-staff/instructor-support/
+Information Technology Services (ITS) continues to develop and maintain a repository of instructional help documents and demonstration videos on the college's website.
+The Instructor Support and Resources is accessible at https://easternwv.edu/faculty-and-staff/instructor-support/.

 On-Site Test Proctoring and Make-Up Testing